 This salad has the softness of cucumber and mozzarella, and the tang of caperberries and preserved lemon.
 Each level of flavour is evident.
 It is a great summery salad.

-Are you looking for a salad?
-You might like to browse our mozzarella dishes, and our salads here and here.
-Our favourites are Grilled Fennel with Mozzarella and Beetroot Salad with Honey and Ginger.
+Are you looking for similar Salads?
+Pease try our Tapenade Bread Salad with Tomatoes and Mozzarella.
+You may also like Grilled Fennel with Mozzarella and Beetroot Salad with Honey and Ginger.

 Continue reading “Mozzarella and Cucumber Salad with Caperberries and Lemon”

 It is rather rare to have raw ingredients in South Indian cuisine.
 At the least, most ingredients are sauteed.
 There are a couple of exceptions.
 This is a Kosumalli, closer to a Western version of a salad than, say, Sundals and Pachadi dishes which are often referred to as salads but differ from their Western counterparts.

 While Western salads depend on their dressing – primarily oil, vinegar, mayonnaise and herbs – to make the collection of raw ingredients interesting, Indian Kosumalli use crunch from the fried lentils, the taste of coconut, the tang of lime or lemon juice, and spices.

 This vesion of the salad Kosummali is fresh and lively with the ever present hit of chilli.
 You will love it.
 The smell of the cucumber after the hot ghee hits it is divine.